ktaylor63/southeast/site/content/news/service-proposes-new-management-rule-for-non-essential-experimental-population-of-red-wolves-in-north-carolina.md

 “By restricting management to [Alligator River National Wildlife Refuge](https://www.fws.gov/refuge/alligator_river/) and the Dare County Bombing Range, we will ensure we can better reduce external threats and monitor the environments surrounding these wild wolves,” said Greg Sheehan, the Service’s Principal Deputy Director.
 “A recent [Species Status Assessment](https://ecos.fws.gov/ServCat/DownloadFile/147196) informed us that past strategies were not effectively leading to recovery, so we believe that a concerted effort in a managed area will help.”

-{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range-and-nep.jpg" alt="The historic range of the red wolf covers the southeast from Texas to New York to Florida and the non-essential experimental population management area." caption="Red wolf historic range and proposed non-essential experimental population.
+{{< figure class="photo-center" src="/images/pages/red-wolf-historic-range-and-nep.jpg" alt="The historical range of the red wolf covers the southeast from Texas to New York to Florida and the non-essential experimental population management area." caption="Red wolf historical range and proposed non-essential experimental population.
 Map by Jose Barrios, USFWS." link="https://flic.kr/p/H4bjyg" >}}

 The Service’s role outside the proposed management area would be limited to providing technical assistance if requested by landowners.